microsoft/live-share/docs/use/vs.md

     Open a solution, project, or folder you would like to share as you would normally using the file menu or double clicking on the solution file.

-4. **[Optional] Lock down file access**
+4. **[Optional] Hide or exclude files**

-    If you would prefer to lock down access or hide certain files or folders, a **.vsls.json** file can be added to your project with these settings.
-See [controlling file access and visibility](../reference/security.md#controlling-file access-and-visibility) for details.
+    If you would prefer to hide or lock down access to certain files or folders, a **.vsls.json** file can be added to your project with these settings.
+See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 5. **Start a collaboration session**